 Answer: Snowflake

-- Founded in 2003, what company won a Codie award for "Best Business Intelligence Solution" in 2008 and was aquired by Salesforce in 2019?
+25. Founded in 2003, what company won a Codie award for "Best Business Intelligence Solution" in 2008, and was acquired by Salesforce in 2019?

 Answer: Tableau

-- What starts-with-a-C software-development tool translates high-level language programs into the machine-language instructions that a particular processor can understand and execute?
+26. What beginning with C is a software-development tool that translates high-level language programs into the machine-language instructions that a particular processor can understand and execute?

 Answer: Compiler